 - Aqua Teen Hunger Force.
 It's usually Surreal Humor but occasionally it crosses the line into whacked out nightmares.

-- Ren And Stimpy delves into this on occasion, in particular "Hermit Ren" and the Commander Hoek and Cadet Stimpy episodes.
+- Ren and Stimpy delves into this on occasion, in particular "Hermit Ren" and the Commander Hoek and Cadet Stimpy episodes.
+Lots of Deranged Animation too.

-- Courage the Cowardly Dog tends towards this sort of style, but given its target audience, blends this with Nightmare Retardant.
+- Courage the Cowardly Dog tends towards this sort of style to keep its Defanged Horrors scary.

-- In the Avatar The Last Airbender episode "Nightmares and Daydreams", most of Aang's nightmares (and later, hallucinations) are merely funny.
-However, his last nightmare before he decides to avoid sleep altogether (leading to the hallucinations) is downright terrifying, even making Momo (the funny sidekick) creepy.
+- In "Nightmares and Daydreams", most of Aang's nightmares (and later, hallucinations) are merely funny.
+However, his last nightmare before he decides to avoid sleep altogether (leading to the hallucinations) is downright terrifying, even making Momo (Aang's pet lemur) creepy.

 - The collective animation project Hopital Brut (French for "Gross Hospital") has something to do with horrific experiments at the eponymous hospital, including lobotomies that entail the complete obliteration of the rest of the head.
 It's best not viewed by the faint of heart or the sound of mind.

-- Adventure Time drifts into this sometimes, particularly the episode "No One Can Hear You" where a deer is depicted with human hands.
+- It drifts into this sometimes, particularly the episode "No One Can Hear You" where a deer is depicted with human hands.

 - To say nothing of the Nightosphere, which is more or less a cute animated version of Bosch's hell.